pafklapper/chtnpw-autounlock-archlivedisk/README.md

    -finalizeTimeout=5 -> wait time before finalizing

-   -finalizeAction="shutdown" -> select shutdown/reboot for continuation (or choose whatever oneliner to pass through to 'eval')
+   -finalizeAction="poweroff" -> select poweroff/reboot for continuation (or choose whatever oneliner to pass through to 'eval')

    -sideLoadTarget="/sideload" -> change to location to which files in "sideload"-folder will be copied on Windows partition.
 Must be prepended by a forward slash!